ThKrypt/QualCoder/11-Graph.md

 Right-clicking on a line allows you to change the thickness, change to dotted line style or change the line colour.
 This might be useful for emphasis.
 Right-clicking on empty space allows you to add free text boxes, files text boxes, and case text boxes., and also to insert extra lines between components.

-Coded text, image and av segments can be shown.
-Memos of coded text, image and av segments can be shown in text boxes.
+Coded text, coded images and coded A/V segments can be shown.
+Memos of coded text, coded image and coded A/V segments can be shown in text boxes.
 Each of these has tooltips to give more information.
+You cannot display the same coded segment multiple times in the graph.

 Graphs can be saved, loaded and deleted.
 Graphs can be exported as png files.